|

 ensure that you always have the ingredients for a hot cup of java on hand!

-CoffeeShop.us features a convenient directory of online coffee shops and
+CoffeeShop.us features a directory of online coffee shops and

 coffee roasters, as well as an overview of coffee varieties.
 You can